Andrew J. Taylor

 Andrew J. Taylor is professor of Political Science in the School of Public and International Affairs at NC State University, where he has taught since 1995.
 He received his Ph.D. from the University of Connecticut and teaches courses principally in American politics, including Introduction to American Government, the Presidency and Congress, Public Choice and Political Institutions, the Classical Liberal Tradition, and the Conservative Tradition in the West.
 He also offers courses in NC State's Distance Education program.
 He won the College of Humanities and Social Sciences’ Poole Outstanding Teacher Award in 1999 and its Outstanding Researcher Award in 2014.
 Taylor received NC State's Extension Service Award in both 1999-2000 and 2003-4.
 He is a native of the United Kingdom.

-Taylor also provides political commentary for a number of local media outlets and frequently writes a column for Carolina Journal.
+Taylor also provides regular political commentary for a number of local media outlets.
 In 1999-2000 he was the American Political Science Association's Steiger Congressional Fellow.
 He was chair of NC State's Department of Political Science from 2006 to 2010 and in 2012-13 President of the North Carolina Political Science Association.